 View the Media Management White Paper

-Final Cut Pro analyses all metadata related to a clip and uses it for media management.
-The import process detects media type (audio only, video only, audio and video, or a still), frame size, frame rate and codec, along with a wide range of other details.
-And if you import directly from the camera, the rich camera metadata is attached to the clip, so you can use it to search and organise your media.
+Final Cut Pro analyzes all metadata related to a clip and uses it for media management.
+The import process detects media type (audio only, video only, audio and video, or a still), frame size, frame rate, and codec, along with a wide range of other details.
+And if you import directly from the camera, the rich camera metadata is attached to the clip, so you can use it to search and organize your media.

 Auto-Analysis uses people detection to determine if there is a single person or multiple people in the shot.
-This information is used to automatically organise shots into Smart Collections.
+This information is used to automatically organize shots into Smart Collections.

-Final Cut Pro flags shots as close-up, medium or wide, then organises them into Smart Collections by type of shot.
+Final Cut Pro flags shots as close-up, medium, or wide, then organizes them into Smart Collections by type of shot.

-Final Cut Pro can analyse the colour of your clips on a frame-by-frame basis to produce superior results when you use the single-click Balance Color feature.
-The colour correction is optimised for the specific frames you’ve selected.
+Final Cut Pro can analyze the color of your clips on a frame-by-frame basis to produce superior results when you use the single-click Balance Color feature.
+The color correction is optimized for the specific frames you’ve selected.

-Final Cut Pro can analyse and fix significant audio problems — such as hum, excessive noise and silent channels — during import.
+Final Cut Pro can analyze and fix significant audio problems — such as hum, excessive noise, and silent channels — during import.